Programme for International Student Assessment: Malaysia

 In 2015, the results from Malaysia were found by the OECD to have not met the maximum response rate.
 Opposition politician Ong Kian Ming said the education ministry tried to oversample high-performing students in rich schools.

 Sweden

 Sweden's result dropped in all three subjects in the 2012 test, which was a continuation of a trend from 2006 and 2009.
 It saw the sharpest fall in mathematics performance with a drop in score from 509 in 2003 to 478 in 2012.
 The score in reading showed a drop from 516 in 2000 to 483 in 2012.
 The country performed below the OECD average in all three subjects.
 The leader of the opposition, Social Democrat Stefan Löfven, described the situation as a national crisis.
 Along with the party's spokesperson on education, Ibrahim Baylan, he pointed to the downward trend in reading as most severe.

 In 2020, Swedish newspaper Expressen revealed that Sweden had inflated their score in PISA 2018 by not conforming to OECD standards.
 According to professor Magnus Henrekson a large number of foreign-born students had not been tested.
-According to an article of Sveriges Radio, poor immigrant children's scores are a significant cause of the recent decrease in Swedish Pisa scores.